No novelty lighters

 Constantly recurring recalls

-Nice, but dangerous
+Perhaps nice, but surely dangerous

 Legislation and standards